Virginia-Pennsylvania Boundary

 The southwestern corner of Pennsylvania was defined by Penn's charter; it was five degrees of longitude to the west of the southeastern corner.
 Until the eastern and southern boundaries of Penn's colony were defined, however, it was impossible to establish the western edge - and without accurate clocks, measuring longitude accurately on the frontier was a challenge.

-Lewis Evans 1752 map showing 40th degree of latitude and spring at head of Potomac River, landmarks which define the future Maryland-Pennsylvania-Virginia borders
+40th degree of latitude and spring at head of Potomac River, landmarks which defined the future Maryland-Pennsylvania-Virginia borders

-Source: Library of Congress A map of Pensilvania, New-Jersey, New-York, and the three Delaware counties
+Source: Library of Congress, A map of Pensilvania, New-Jersey, New-York, and the three Delaware counties (by Lewis Evans, 1776)

 England and France were rivals for control of land and the North America fur trade since the start of the 17th Century.
 French-English competition extended inland from the fishing fleets on the Grand Banks off Newfoundland to the Ohio River Valley.